spaceninja/book-list-react/README.md

+# Book List

+This project is a React version of my [book list](https://github.com/spaceninja/book-list) side project.
+I started that project to challenge my vanilla javascript skills, and this project is recreating that functionality using React.

+---

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 Below you will find some information on how to perform common tasks.<br>